goncharov-vlad/spa-router/spa-router/README.md

 ```
 npm run start --prefix environment
 ```
-To watch if module code has been changed and rebundle if it is
+To watch if module code has been changed and bundle if so
 ```
 npm run watch --prefix environment
 ```
-To make dynamic rebuilding and readable code
+To make code dynamic rebuilding and readable
 ```
 npm run dev --prefix spa-router
 ```
-To make code follow to standard
+To make code follow standard
 ```
 npm run lint --prefix spa-router
 ```
-To build ready to publish code
+To build code ready to publish
 ```
 npm run build --prefix spa-router
 ```